Cross-Attention is Half Explanation in Speech-to-Text Models: Results

 \subsubsection{Head-wise and Layer-wise Correlations}

-Table~\ref{tab:head_layer_wise} reports the correlation scores for the monolingual English ASR model (\basem{}), considering cross-attention at the head level, layer level, and in aggregated form.
+Table~\ref{tab:head_layer_wise} reports the correlations for the monolingual English ASR model (\basem{}), considering cross-attention at the head level, layer level, and in aggregated form.
 At the individual head level, correlations with saliency maps are generally low.
 This suggests that attention heads, when taken in isolation, only partially capture the model’s dependency on the input and often encode noisy or inconsistent relevance signals.
 However, not all heads are equal: some, especially in the upper layers (layers 4-6), exhibit relatively stronger correlations.
 Notably, \textbf{averaging across heads consistently outperforms selecting individual heads}, suggesting that, despite head-level sparsity and weak individual correlations, the collective information captured across heads reflects input relevance more effectively.
 Moving from heads to layers, we find a clearer picture.
-Averaging attention scores across all heads within each layer boosts correlation substantially, with layer 6 standing out as the most aligned with the saliency maps.
+Averaging attention across all heads within each layer substantially boosts correlation, with layer 6 standing out as the most aligned with the saliency maps.
 This is followed closely by layer 5 and the average across all layers, indicating that the \textbf{last layers exhibit the highest alignment with input relevance}.
-These results reinforce the idea that deeper layers encode higher-level semantic or task-relevant features, a trend previously observed in Transformer-based models \citep{clark-etal-2019-bert}.
+These results reinforce that deeper layers encode higher-level semantic or task-relevant features, a trend previously observed in Transformer-based models \cite{clark-etal-2019-bert}.
 Interestingly, while averaging across heads improves alignment, averaging across both heads and layers does not yield the overall best result, even if values are close.
 This indicates that not all layers contribute equally and that indiscriminate aggregation can dilute the relevance signal.
 Overall, the results show that appropriately selected and aggregated cross-attention scores exhibit only a \textit{moderate} to \textit{strong} correlation with input saliency maps, reaching values up to 0.588.
-This provides an initial indication of the limited explanatory power of cross-attention weights, which we further examine under multilingual and multitask conditions in Section \ref{subsubsec:multitask_multilingual}.
+This provides an initial indication of the limited explanatory power of cross-attention weights, which we further examine under multilingual and multitask conditions in \S\ref{subsubsec:multitask_multilingual}.